zitro/Bacchus/README.md

 * Creating a backup of your prefixes and launchers

+* Search for preset names directly from Bacchus

 ## Planned Features
 * Installing software from a self-contained exe file.
 I've struggled to find an example of this, but I'm sure they exist.
 If someone could point me to a free example I would appreciate it.

 * Deleting prefixes and launchers from Bacchus.

 * Application management.
 Bacchus will manage all of your installed applications for you so you don't need to remember which application you installed in which prefix and how to launch it.

-* Search for preset names directly from Bacchus, no need to know the exact name in advance

 * A Ruby gem for those who want it